sooriyaarachchi/pybites.github.io-src/content/pillow-banner-image.md

 	...

+Resulting in:

 ![pillow-step2.png]({filename}/images/pillow-step2.png){.border}

-Again we will wrap all this in methods.
-At this stage I want to get it working, then make it reusable and clean up.
+Again we will clean this up later.
+At this stage I want to get something working, then make it reusable.

 ## Step 3. - add some text

-You can specify a [TrueType](https://en.wikipedia.org/wiki/TrueType) (`.ttf`) file for font.
-Of course we want a nice font so I went to [Font Squirrel](https://www.fontsquirrel.com/) and first looked at [Ubuntu](https://www.fontsquirrel.com/fonts/list/find_fonts?q%5Bterm%5D=ubuntu&q%5Bsearch_check%5D=Y), but then decided to stick what we use for our blog: [Source Sans Pro](https://github.com/alexandrevicenzi/Flex/blob/master/static/stylesheet/variables.less) which you can download [here](https://www.fontsquirrel.com/fonts/source-sans-pro?q%5Bterm%5D=source+sans+pro&q%5Bsearch_check%5D=Y) (use `SourceSansPro-Regular.otf`).
-I included both fonts in the `assets` folder.

-If you follow along, after download:

-	(venv) $ unzip ~/Downloads/source-sans-pro.zip SourceSansPro-Regular.otf -d assets/
+Here we need the already imported `ImageDraw` and `ImageFont`.

+`ImageFont.truetype` lets you work with nice fonts so let's get a [TrueType](https://en.wikipedia.org/wiki/TrueType) file.

+I used [Font Squirrel](https://www.fontsquirrel.com/) and downloaded [Ubuntu](https://www.fontsquirrel.com/fonts/list/find_fonts?q%5Bterm%5D=ubuntu&q%5Bsearch_check%5D=Y) and [Source Sans Pro](https://www.fontsquirrel.com/fonts/source-sans-pro?q%5Bterm%5D=source+sans+pro&q%5Bsearch_check%5D=Y) (latter used on PyBites).
+They are included in the `assets` folder.

-And add this code:
+Add this code:

 	...
 	BLACK = (0, 0, 0)